These Keto Waffles are exactly what you need for a keto breakfast treat!

 Cooking Spray - You'll need to this to grease your waffle iron, unless you're using a very good non-stick iron.

-If you have any questions about this keto waffle recipe, please leave a comment below and I will get back to you.
+If you have any questions about this recipe, please leave a comment below and I will get back to you.

 - Preheat your waffle maker while you mix the batter.
 In a medium bowl, mix together the eggs, vanilla, sweetener, heavy cream, and water.